CarelessInternet/Ticketer/privacy_policy.md

 ## How can users contact you if they have concerns about your bot?

-They may join the official support server, or open an issue on GitHub.
+They may join the official support server to discuss such concerns, or open an issue on GitHub.

 ## How can users have the data removed?